-42. All staff in the office/clinic should self-monitor for COVID-19 symptoms at home and not come to work if feeling ill.
+- 42. All staff in the office/clinic should self-monitor for COVID-19 symptoms at home and not come to work if feeling ill.
 Primary care providers should ensure that all staff who work in their settings are aware of the symptoms of COVID-19 and are instructed to remain at home, or return home from work, if symptoms develop.
-The COVID-19 Quick Reference Public Health Guidance on Testing and Clearance has specific guidance on how to ensure a safe return to work for HCWs.
+The COVID-19 Quick Reference Public Health Guidance on Testing and Clearance has specific guidance on how to ensure a safe return to work for HCWs. - 43.
+International Travel: HCWs who are not fully vaccinated and returning from international travel are strongly recommended to quarantine for 10 days, whenever possible.

-- 43. International Travel: HCWs who have returned from travel outside of Canada in the last 14 days are not required by the Federal Emergency Orders to quarantine.
-However, unless an exemption is given by the Chief Public Health Officer of Canada, they cannot directly care for patients aged 65 and older during the 14 day period that begins on the day they enter Canada.
-Travellers who are fully vaccinated and meet specific requirements may be exempt from quarantine requirements as per federal guidelines.
-Ontario strongly recommends that unvaccinated HCW's quarantine for 14 days after international travel, whenever it is possible.
 As per the COVID-19 Quick Reference Public Health Guidance on Testing and Clearance, if deemed critical to operations in their organization, these HCWs may continue to work with specific precautions and under work self-isolation. - 44.
 Unvaccinated Staff: HCWs or office staff who are not fully vaccinated (i.e. more than 14 days since the final dose in a vaccine series) and have had a confirmed, high-risk exposure to a person with COVID-19 should self-isolate at home.
 As per the COVID-19 Quick Reference Public Health Guidance on Testing and Clearance, in exceptional circumstances where clinical care would be severely compromised without additional staffing, an earlier return to work under work self-isolation may be considered for an asymptomatic HCW.
 Unvaccinated HCWs and office staff who are a household contact of a symptomatic person should self-isolate at home until the symptomatic person has a negative COVID-19 test. - 45.
-Vaccinated Staff: HCWs or office staff who are fully vaccinated and have had a high-risk exposure may not have to isolate as per Ministry of Health guidance and should follow the direction of public health. - 46.
-More information on work self-isolation, can be found on the How to Self-isolate while Working fact sheet and the Quick Reference Sheet Public Health Guidance on Testing and Clearance available on the MOH COVID-19 website.
+Vaccinated Staff: HCWs or office staff who are fully vaccinated and have had a high-risk exposure may not have to isolate as per Ministry of Health guidance and should follow the direction of local public health.

+46. More information on work self-isolation, can be found on the How to Self-isolate while Working fact sheet and the Quick Reference Sheet Public Health Guidance on Testing and Clearance available on the MOH COVID-19 website.